TowerBR/backup_software_testing/test_04_Evernote_Duplicacy.md

 ![Graph02][2]

-*(The above chart does not show day 1, as there is no "increase" on this day.)*
+*Note 1: The above chart does not show day 1, as there is no "increase" on this day.*
+*Note 2: At day 2, even Evernote not being executed, there was some upload in the backup.

 And the upload time was also consistently smaller: